CLASH OF GIANTS

-When a Forex trader understands that trends are the juiciest part to trade but these trend have road blocks along the way that sometimes prove too tough to break (S&R), then the understanding and implementation of this “clash of the giants” will never ever be ignored anymore.
+When a Forex trader understands that trends are the juiciest part to trade but these trends have roadblocks along the way that sometimes prove too tough to break (S&R), then the understanding and implementation of this “clash of the giants” will never ever be ignored anymore.

 1) This helps avoid over analysis, helps avoid emotional decisions and decreases irrational fears.

-2) Forex traders can create clear plans for specific bounce or break spots.
+2) Forex traders can create clear plans for a specific bounce or break spots.

 3) By doing so, they let price guide them and not the other way around (where traders are thinking what can happen)….